ferrilab/bitvec/CONTRIBUTING.md

 - Twitter: [@myrrlyn](https://twitter.com/myrrlyn)
 - Mastodon: [@myrrlyn@cybre.space](https://cybre.space/myrrlyn)
 - Reddit: [/u/myrrlyn](https://reddit.com/u/myrrlyn)
+- Discord: `@myrrlyn#0611`.
+I am present in the Rust Programming Language and in the Rust Programming Language Community servers.
+If you are in either, you can ping me in them, or DM me.

 I am not active on any IRC channels at this time.
-I am on Discord in the Rust channel, so you may be able to reach me there, but I don’t know offhand how to give out Discord profile links.
 I have a very consistent username scheme and so anywhere you see my name, it’s *probably* me and I’ll *probably* respond to it.

 ## Preconditions